laravel/cashier-stripe/UPGRADE.md

 First, instead of defining a default tax percentage on the `Billable` model, an array of Tax Rate IDs must be returned.
 If you were overriding the `taxPercentage` method you should rename it to `taxRates`.
 Instead of returning a percentage you'll need to return an array containing Stripe ID of a Tax Rate that you define [in your Stripe Dashboard](https://dashboard.stripe.com/tax-rates).

-Secondly, the `syncTaxPercentage` method has been renamed to `syncTaxRates` which, when using multi-plan subscriptions, will also sync tax rates for any subscription items of the subscription.
+Secondly, the `syncTaxPercentage` method has been renamed to `syncTaxRates` which, when using multiplan subscriptions, will also sync tax rates for any subscription items of the subscription.

 Thirdly, the `InvoiceItem` class has been renamed to `InvoiceLineItem` which better represents what it actually is and is consistent with Stripe's own terminology.
 Several methods have also been renamed to better reflect this.